 David Duvenaud

-Associate Professor, Department of Statistical Sciences and Department of Computer Science, Faculty of Arts & Science, University of Toronto
+Associate Professor, Department of Statistical Sciences and Department of Computer Science, University of Toronto

 Canada CIFAR Artificial Intelligence Chair